ypaulsussman/yblog/content/other_peoples_lines.md

 No man is an Island, entire of itself; every man is a piece of the Continent, a part of the main; if a clod be washed away by the sea, Europe is the less, as well as if a promontory were, as well as if a manor of thy friends or of thine own were; any man's death diminishes me, because I am involved in Mankind; And therefore never send to know for whom the bell tolls; It tolls for thee. -John Donne, poet (1573-1631)

-Works of imagination should be written in very plain language; the more purely imaginative they are the more necessary it is to be plain. –Samuel Taylor Coleridge, poet and philosopher (1772-1834)
+Works of imagination should be written in very plain language; the more purely imaginative they are the more necessary it is to be plain. -Samuel Taylor Coleridge, poet and philosopher (1772-1834)

-It is easier to exclude harmful passions than to rule them, and to deny them admittance than to control them after they have been admitted. –Lucius Annaeus Seneca, philosopher and writer (c.
+It is easier to exclude harmful passions than to rule them, and to deny them admittance than to control them after they have been admitted. -Lucius Annaeus Seneca, philosopher and writer (c.
 3 BCE - AD 65)

 There would be no society if living together depended upon understanding each other. -Eric Hoffer, philosopher and author (1902-1983)